PROTECTING APEX PREDATOR CATS

 Project Wildcat works in Sonora, Mexico.
 This is the northernmost population where jaguars are known to exist, as well as home to an amazing diversity of species.
-Since 2017, Project Wildcat, in partnership with Madrean Discovery Expeditions (MDE), has had camera studies in over 30 localities.
+Since 2017, Project Wildcat, in partnership with Global Discovery Expeditions, has had camera studies in over 30 localities.
 During that time, these cameras have documented 54 animal species including 21 mammals, 26 birds, 4 reptiles, two butterflies, and a toad.
-There are 490 records from these images that have been added to the MDE database, and jaguars were seen in 23 different localities within the Project Wildcat survey area.
+There are 490 records from these images that have been added to the Global Discovery Expeditions database, and jaguars were seen in 23 different localities within the Project Wildcat survey area.

 Project Wildcat is working with six ranches who have agreed to refrain from killing jaguars and other predators in exchange for training, supplies, and equipment to protect their cattle.
 By offsetting cattle deaths with these incentives, these ranchers can no longer justify killing jaguars and other predators like mountain lions, ocelots, and bears.
 This is a huge accomplishment, as ranchers often kill jaguars and other predators in retaliation for these predators eating their livestock.
 These improved cattle management techniques have reduced jaguar predation on calves by 75%!